-As Harrods unveiled its Christmas tree and festive window displays, we look at the five best Christmas window displays in London this year.
+As Harrods unveiled its Christmas tree and festive window displays, we look at the six best Christmas window displays in London this year.

 After the success of last year’s ‘A Very British Fairytale’ partnership with Burberry, Harrods has gone Italian this Christmas by partnering with the fabulous Dolce & Gabbana.